ahundt/cis/doc/intro.rst

 PA4-K-Unknown       0.0665567         0.259723          0.00288765
 =================   ===============   ===============   ===============

-The mean, max, and variance of the error found at the end of the ICP algorithm were low for all data sets.
-From this, we concluded that our final Freg found was a very reasonable transformation from the points on the bone to the points on the mesh.
+The mean, max, and variance of the errors found at the end of the ICP algorithm were low for all data sets.
+Also our error results from the debug data sets were similar to those of Dr. Taylor's output files.
+From these observations, we concluded that our final Freg found was a very reasonable transformation from the points on the bone to the points on the mesh and that we chose our error stopping criteria well.

 In the tabular summary above, it can be seen that the mean and max error is an order of magnitude higher in data sets E, F, J, and K than in the rest of the data sets.
-This is due to the stopping criteria that we chose.
-An alternative stopping criteria may give a more accurate final Freg.
+This is due to error propagation in these data sets which are discussed below.
+In the two debug sets E and F, our error results were still similar to Dr. Taylor's output files.

 Error Propagation